DominikWidomski/football-poll/README.md

   - [ ] In production, will I have to plug into firebase or something?!
   - [ ] Probably would be better to just build with firebase, TinyDB is not even done, there are some other alternatives tho, but could add those later for convenicence.
   - [ ] Seems like the production thing is stuck, times out, not sure why exactly, if it's the DB thing is wrong but then the funciton remains stuck? or it's just an issue with how it was developed and was setup with the DB, so once I have removed the dependancy on tinyDB and switched to Firebase I will work as expected.
+  - [ ] Works in local dev, once deployed even just requireing the firebase.js file causes slack call to time out.
+    - [ ] Gonna check from postman, rather than Slack... other than the firebase thing it works fine.
+    - [ ] I'm starting to think, if it will appear to be actual timeout based on the database interaction, might need to use the API and not based on the response.
+Perhaps if it is then somehow netlify fails and doesn't log anything... :\ that would be _terrible_
+    - [ ] Still pending breaking down further.
+It's like it hangs because I get no logs AT ALL!

 ### Show'n'Tell Notes: